Soldier of Fortune (video game): Development

 Raven Software acquired a license from the monthly U.S. periodical magazine Soldier of Fortune (SOF) to produce a video game based on the publication.
 The game was built around a modified version of the Quake II engine.
 It was the first game to utilize the GHOUL damage model engine developed by Raven Software.
 This introduced the ability to dismember enemies in combat, adding to the realism of the game.
 Upgraded versions of the GHOUL system were later used in other Raven titles, such as Soldier of Fortune II: Double Helix and Star Wars Jedi Knight II: Jedi Outcast (both 2002).

 The game was originally supposed to be much more realistic, featuring mostly real weapons, and the players taking damage would impede their movement and dexterity, depending on where and how many times they were hit.
-In 1998 (prior to the Kosovo War) the game was also supposed to be partially based in Bosnia and Herzegovina instead of Kosovo.
+In 1998 the game was also supposed to be partially based in Bosnia and Herzegovina instead of Kosovo.

 The game is AMD Eyefinity validated.
 The game also made use of the Aureal Semiconductor A3D and Creative Labs EAX technology.